Bonaparte CO2 Storage Project

 The Petrel Sub-basin is a northwest-trending Paleozoic rift within the southern Bonaparte Basin, located offshore northwestern Australia in the Joseph Bonaparte Gulf.
 The geological reservoirs of interest include the Jurassic Plover Formation and the Early Cretaceous Sandpiper Sandstone.
 Primary and secondary seals of interest include the Late Jurassic Frigate Formation and the Cretaceous Bathurst Island Group (regional seal).
 Water depths are generally less than 100 metres, and depths to reservoir/seal pairs range between 300-2500 metres below the sea surface.

 The Bonaparte CO2 Storage project started in July 2011.
 The project comprises four stages over two years.
 The first stage, now completed, identified the critical geoscience issues affecting the CO2 geological storage prospectivity of the area.
 The second stage involved the acquisition of pre-competitive data, which was completed between May and June 2012.
-The third and fourth stages are currently underway and involve the integration and assessment of all data and interpretation of results.
-The final report for the Bonaparte CO2 Storage project is expected to be delivered in mid 2013.
+The third and fourth stages involving integration and assessment of the data and interpretation of results are now complete.
+The final report for the Bonaparte CO2 Storage project is expected to be released by June 2014.

 Achievements to Date